 If you have a smart phone and would like to download mobile apps that work with New River services, there are a few that we recommend.
 For iPhone and iPad users, the myNewRiver app is available from the Apple App store.
 We are still testing this app for the Android OS and hope to release it soon.
 New River's library services include subscriptions to a number of resource databases.
 The app is named AccessMyLibrary-College Edition and is provided by Gale.
 And another mobile app is Blackboard Mobile Learn, which grants you access to Blackboard on your iPad or smart phone.

 (9).
-What is Blackboard IM and how do I use it?
+What is Zoom (replacing Blackboard IM) and how do I use it?

 (10).
 What is the New River alert system and how do I enroll in it?

 The New River alert messaging system is actually a feature of the College portal.
 It allows key administrators to send emergency notifications to everyone or to specific groups within the College.
 It delivers these messages using three channels (an email message in your New River inbox, a pop-up notification when you login to the portal, and an SMS message to your cell phone).
 You don't need to do anything to receive the notifications in your inbox and as a pop-up when you login to the portal, but to receive them as SMS messages on your cell phone you must enter your cell phone and cell service provider information into the portal (see Alert System FAQ for more information).
 Here are the steps: